nextlab-ai/docusaurus/docs/02_Features/02_IPTest/01_PingTest.md

 The default value for Ping Test is set to 64.
 Users can adjust it between 1 and 255.

-## History
+## Results History

 When the measurement is complete, netMeter automatically uploads the measurement results to the server.
-You can access measurement records and details at any time through the 'History' menu at the top of the screen.
+You can access measurement records and details at any time through the 'Results' tab at the bottom of the screen.